 A "wrong hole" is any Golf or FootGolf hole that is not the current hole being played by that group.
-A player is entitled to take relief to the nearest point from any wrong hole without penalty if interferes with ball, stance or intended line of play (in this case only on the Green zone).
+A player is entitled to relief from any wrong hole without penalty if interferes with ball, stance or intended line of play (nearest point of relief).

-3-3 - About the ball
+3-3 - About The ball